My shopping cart

 Worryingly, 1 in 5 women (18%) agreed with statements saying a tampon would interfere with urination as they lack basic anatomical knowledge that menstruation and urination involve two different holes, the urethra and the vagina.
 This total rises to 43% of men which is why we need to educate everyone about gynaecological health.

 These results show that we urgently need to change the way in which we address womens gynaecological health.
-This is why the GET LIPPY campaign for May 2019 was launched to provide women with the right information and confidence to talk clearly about their anatomy and signs and symptoms to help diagnosis of health issues, including menstrual and hormonal issues and the 5 gynaecological cancers.
+This is why the GET LIPPY campaign provides women with the right information and confidence to talk clearly about their anatomy and signs and symptoms to help diagnosis of health issues, including menstrual and hormonal issues and the 5 gynaecological cancers.

-They have produced an easy to use Get Lippy checklist to help your doctor help you so you can get the most out of a short 10 minute appointment when you have a gynaecological issue, to help you know your body when something feels abnormal and to allay feelings of embarrassment, fear and lack of knowledge when you do make an appointment to see your GP.
+Eve Appeal have created an easy to use Get Lippy checklist to help your doctor help you so you can get the most out of a short 10 minute appointment when you have a gynaecological issue, to help you know your body when something feels abnormal and to allay feelings of embarrassment, fear and lack of knowledge when you do make an appointment to see your GP.

 Previous research in (September 2016) by the Eve Appeal found that 93% of daughters said parents never discussed ‘women’s issues’ with them.